ibuyshite/Gaianet-Node/README.md

 To interact with your node and earn XP, visit:
 - [Mefury Gaia Domain](https://mefury.gaia.domains)

+Don't forget to convert Gaiapoints to CreditBalance everyday(Your Gaiapoints will remain same after converting and You can convert 1000 gaiapoints everyday)

 ---

 ## Automating Chat with Python Script(This earns you more Gaia Users XP🔥)